-This discussion does not address all of the U.S. federal income tax consequences that may be relevant to Quanex Corporation stockholders in light of their particular circumstances or to Quanex Corporation stockholders who may be subject to special treatment under U.S. federal income tax laws, such as tax exempt organizations, foreign persons or entities, S corporations or other pass-through entities, financial institutions, insurance companies, broker-dealers, persons who hold Quanex Corporation shares as part of a hedge, straddle, wash sale, synthetic security, conversion transaction, or other integrated investment comprised of shares of Quanex Corporation common stock and one or more investments, persons whoe "functional currency" (as defined in the Code) is not the U.S. dollar, persons who exercise appraisal rights, and persons who acquired shares of Quanex Corporation common stock in compensatory transactions.
+This discussion does not address all of the U.S. federal income tax consequences that may be relevant to Quanex Corporation stockholders in light of their particular circumstances or to Quanex Corporation stockholders who may be subject to special treatment under U.S. federal income tax laws, such as tax exempt organizations, foreign persons or entities, S corporations or other pass-through entities, financial institutions, insurance companies, broker-dealers, persons who hold Quanex Corporation shares as part of a hedge, straddle, wash sale, synthetic security, conversion transaction, or other integrated investment comprised of shares of Quanex Corporation common stock and one or more investments, persons who exercise appraisal rights, and persons who acquired shares of Quanex Corporation common stock in compensatory transactions.
 Further, this discussion does not address any aspect of state, local, or foreign taxation.